-- Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements - The DSL's and Safeguarding Officer has details of children's social workers and relevant virtual school heads We have appointed a designated teacher, Mrs Kelly Smith (ksmith@penkethhigh.org) who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance and is supported by the LAC Champion Christine Stanley (cstanley@penkethhigh.org) The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.
-As part of their role they will work closely with the Safeguarding Officer to ensure that all Safeguarding matter are dealt with promptly.
+- Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements - The DSL's and Safeguarding Officer has details of children's social workers and relevant virtual school heads

+We have appointed a designated teacher, Mrs Morris Brown head@broomfieldsjunior.tcat.uk.com who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.

+The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.
 Further details of arrangements for Looked after and previously looked after children are available in the Looked After and Previously Looked after children Policy.